thomassems/thomassems/README.md

 <p align="center">
 <strong>I am a software engineer driven by a single goal: I refuse to be average.</strong><br>
-My current mission is to become so <b>cracked</b> that the AI has to work for me, not the other way around.
-I stay ahead of the curve by aggressively integrating the latest AI tools into my workflow to maximize shipping velocity.
-When I'm not architecting systems, I’m likely training for my first Ironman, playing through the original <b>Pokémon</b> games or learning more about minimalism.
+My current mission is to learn every thing there is to know about <b>AI</b>.
+This means reading through research papers, watching Andrej Karpathy, and trying to build my own machine learning models.
+I also like to play around with the newest AI tools, right now I'm giving Codex a try, and before that I experimented with Claude Code, Cursor, and Copilot.
+When I'm not building, I’m likely on a run, playing <b>PokeRogue</b> (a Pokémon game where you battle endlessly through every generation of Pokémon) or learning more about minimalism.
 </p>

 ### 💼 Experience